Not getting heat and noticing error code 228 from your Lennox® furnace?

 Estimated Repair Cost for Furnace Error Code 228

 Before replacing the switch, your Peitz Service Experts Expert will investigate other parts of your furnace first.
-Several other issues can also cause the error code, like a congested vent or cracked hose.
+A handful of other issues can also create the error code, like a congested vent or cracked hose.

 If your pressure switch needs to be replaced, you can plan to pay between $40 to $350.